KnowageLabs/Knowage-Tutorials/README.md

 ### Create a metamodel as technical user

 A metamodel is the high-level representation of a datamart, it is designed by technical users but the main goal is to allow final users to query the enterprise database using a web drag-&-drop user interface (the Knowage Query by Examples - QbE engine), without the need of SQL expertise.
 Whatch the [video tutorial](https://www.youtube.com/watch?v=ueUfgYHT_CA&list=PL8aPCaNaefVS7CRSI0cbk9dkGgpS1nyXO&index=5&t=0s) [5] to see how to create a metamodel.

-*Knowage metamodel creation by the admin* tutorial on Knowage YouTube channel.
+*Knowage metamodel creation by the admin* tutorial on Knowage YouTube channel:

 [![Watch the video](https://img.youtube.com/vi/ueUfgYHT_CA/mqdefault.jpg)](https://www.youtube.com/watch?v=ueUfgYHT_CA&list=PL8aPCaNaefVS7CRSI0cbk9dkGgpS1nyXO&index=5&t=0s)

 For further information, please consult the dedicated section in the [online documentation (Meta Web)](https://knowage-suite.readthedocs.io/en/6.4/functionalities-guide/meta-web/index.html).